aakarshakarora/Airbus-Xltran/README.md

 # Xltran

-Xltran is an app generator that allows users to create beautiful application/webapp and  configure it to their specifications.
+Xltran is an app genejajarator that allows users to create beautiful application/webapp and  configure it to their specifications.
 Users receive Flutter code for the customised mobile and/or web app so that they can incorporate the code into their projects.
 The users have the choice of selecting following templates - BMI Calculator
 Crypto-Converter App